Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2021.

 - In the PM cover letter salutation, address the director or hiring manager directly.

-- Start by introducing yourself, identifying the role you’re targeting, and giving a quick breakdown of your professional history.
+- Start your cover letter by introducing yourself, identifying the role you’re targeting, and giving a quick breakdown of your professional history.

 - Scan the project management job description and use the body paragraph to show them you meet and exceed their applicant expectations.